SEKOIA-IO/documentation/_shared_content/ECS Standardization for Network Events.md

  # 🌟Event Standardization for Network Events

-To ensure consistent recognition and semantic interpretation of network events, we adhere to the following standardization guidelines.
+To ensure consistent recognition and semantic interpretation of network events, we follow the standardization guidelines bellow.
+We recommend users to adopt the same guidelines for their "network custom format".
 The supported network services include Vade, Varonis, Trellix, Proofpoint, Netskope, Gatewatcher, FortiGate, Darktrace, and Cisco.
-The key fields used for event standardization follow the ECS (Elastic Common Schema) normalization.

 ## 📋 Required Fields